JOB TITLE: Endangered Species Conservation Biologist, Monarch Overwintering Specialist

 All applications must be submitted via our application website at: http://bit.ly/xerces-jobs

 We are committed to creating a more diverse workforce that is welcoming to all employees and the communities we serve.
-As part of the application process, please be prepared to answer a brief essay question (1,000 characters or less) in which you describe any opportunities or experiences you have had working or collaborating in diverse, multicultural settings, and/or any actions you might take to help make a work setting be more inclusive for everyone
+As part of the application process, please be prepared to answer a brief essay question (1,000 characters or less) in which you describe some ways you might help Xerces collaborate with diverse audiences or historically excluded communities in this role.

 Xerces is happy to provide accommodations for the job application process if needed.
 If you need an accommodation to complete the job application process, please email email@example.com.

 Come join a growing team of conservation professionals at the Xerces Society who are dedicated to protecting some of the world's most important animals.
-We are seeking a skilled and collaborative Monarch Overwintering Specialist who will provide habitat conservation technical support for managers of monarch butterfly overwintering habitat in California.
+We are seeking a skilled and collaborative Monarch Overwintering Specialist who will provide habitat conservation and restoration technical support to managers of monarch butterfly overwintering habitat in California.

 At Xerces, we harness the knowledge of scientists and the enthusiasm of the public to implement conservation programs.
 We take action by helping farms and public agencies develop conservation plans for pollinators and beneficial insects, producing ground-breaking publications on insect conservation, training thousands of farmers and land managers to protect and manage habitat for beneficial insects, protecting endangered species and their habitat, and engaging the public to raise awareness about invertebrates found on farms, forests, prairies, deserts, streams, wetlands, towns and cities.
 Our methods focus on habitat conservation planning, education, scientific analysis, advocacy, and applied research to conserve invertebrates, such as bees, butterflies, mollusks, and fireflies.